fchollet/keras-blog/content/install-keras-environment-from-scratch.md

 ![Ubuntu - Write the changes to disks](/img/setup-keras/install/05-ubuntu-erase-disk.png)

-Select the city you are located to have the timezone correct.
+Select the city you are located to have the correct timezone.
 Then press the **Continue** button.

 ![Ubuntu - Where are you?](/img/setup-keras/install/06-ubuntu-location.png)